subhojit777/imag/doc/src/09020-changelog.md

     * `libimagrt` allows external subcommands now in the default clap app builder helper.
 It also provides a helper for handling unknown
       subcommands: `Runtime::handle_unknown_subcommand()`.
 See docs for details.
+    * `imag-link list` prints output in ascii-table now, use `--plain` to print as plain text.
 * Minor changes
     * A license-checker was included into the CI setup, which checks whether all ".rs"-files have the license header at the top of the file